Aviva Canada: Partnerships

 Since 2015, Aviva Canada has been a partner of Tennis Canada and sponsor of the Rogers Cup tournament.

 In 2017, Aviva Canada formed a partnership with Maple Leaf Sports & Entertainment (MLSE) to launch Toronto Raptors Insurance and Toronto Maple Leafs Insurance which covers home and auto insurance.

 Products and services

 Aviva Canada offers Standard Insurance products such as Vehicle Insurance and Property insurance.
 Aviva insurance offer auto, home, travel, and recreational insurance, as well as commercial property, liability, and fleet insurance.
-Aviva is known for its excellent customer service and innovative insurance solutions, such as usage-based insurance and telematics.
 The company also offers Non-Standard Insurance products such as Equine/Horse Insurance, Hole-in-One, and Prize Indemnity.